 EE SIM only deals

-If you want fast and furious 4G, then your choice has to be EE.
+If you want fast and furious 4G, then your choice has to be an EE SIM only deal.
 Its speeds are around 50% faster than the other major networks, which is really noticeable if you like watching films or football on the move.
-Talking of sport, EE gives you three free months of BT Sport when you sign up, as well as six months of Apple Music.
+And EE gives you three free months of BT Sport, as well as six months of Apple Music.

 View all: EE SIM only deals